callat-qcd/espressodb/doc-src/arXiv/use-case.md

 Several such calculations must be performed in order to extrapolate the results to the physical point, defined as the limit of zero discretization (the continuum limit), the infinite volume limit and the limit of physical quark masses which are _a priori_ unknown and so must be determined through this extrapolation/interpolation procedure.
 These requirements lead to a very complex set of computations that must be carried out with great care and a significant amount of human time and effort to ensure the computing cycles are used as efficiently as possible.

 Compounding these challenges, the new computer Summit, is _disruptively fast_ compared to previous generations of leadership class computers.
 Full machine-to-machine, Summit is approximately 15 times faster than Titan when applied to LQCD applications such as those carried out by CalLat [@Berkowitz:2018gqe].
 While this is great for scientific throughput, it also means the management of the computational jobs has become unwieldy with the management models typically used for such computations: Summit churns through the computations so fast, and produces so much data, it is not possible to keep up with the data processing and management with our older management tools.
-At a high level, there are two challenges which are both critical to address for near-exascale computers such as Summit, which will become more important in the exascale era:

-1. _Efficient bundling and management of millions on independent tasks with various resource requirements on heterogenous nodes_:
-For good reason, the leadership computing facilities do not allow the submission of millions of small tasks to the supercomputers (clogged queues, overtaxed service nodes etc.).
-It is therefore imperative to have a light-weight, user-friendly task manager capable of efficiently bundling these millions of small tasks into large jobs while carefully distributing the work to various components of the heterogeneous nodes to take full advantage of the computing capability of current and future machines.
-This also enables a throughput of work such that the full calculations can be completed in a typical allocation period;

-2. _Dependent task generation and data processing_:
-The nested dependencies of all the tasks, and the subsequent data processing and collection must happen in near real time.
-In the case of the CalLat production, multiple peta-bytes of temporary files are written to the scratch file system and these must be used for subsequent computations and processed sufficiently quickly such that they are not purged by the supercomputing centers.
-Ultimately, these multi-petabytes of data are processed down to hundreds of tera-bytes of valuable data worth saving spread over hundreds of thousands of files.
-It is essential to have a light-weight, user-friendly, and real time tracking of what tasks have been completed, what files are missing etc., so that users can nimbly fill in missing dependent tasks to complete and process the data without having to keep the full working tree in human memory.

-Members of CalLat are addressing issue 1 through the creation of job management software, [METAQ](https://github.com/evanberkowitz/metaq) [@Berkowitz:2017vcp] and MPI_JM [@Berkowitz:2018gqe; @Berkowitz:2017xna].  ``EspressoDB`` is designed to address the second issue.
-A feature that will be added to ``LatteDB`` very soon is integration with MPI_JM.

 As a concrete example, we consider the nucleon elastic form factor project being carried out by CalLat [@incite:2019; @incite:2020].
 For each _ensemble_ of gauge configurations used (one choice of input parameters) the computation requires the following dependent steps: